Skin-to-Skin

 What is it?

-It is recommended that baby remain on Moms chest for at least 1 hour or until the baby has completed his or her first feeding.
-Routine procedures such as weighing, measuring, giving of routine medications can be delayed until the baby has received the first feeding.
-Ask your health care provider about this.
+It is recommended that baby remain on the birthing parents’ chest for at least 1 hour or until the baby has completed their first feeding.
+If the birthing parent is unable to initiate skin-to-skin due to delivery complications, then the partner/support person could start skin-to-skin until the birthing parent is available.
+Routine procedures such as weighing, measuring, giving of routine medications can be delayed until this first feeding has been completed.
+Talk to your health care provider about this.

 Why?